laurauntner/wikidata-to-cidoc-crm/README.md

 - Textual relations using [INTRO](https://github.com/BOberreither/INTRO)
 - Extended ontology alignments

 The goal is to enable CIDOC CRM-based semantic enrichment from Wikidata and other linked data sources.
+Please note that these scripts are not magical.
+Data that is not available in Wikidata cannot appear in the triples.

 > ⚠️ **Note:** All URIs currently use the `https://sappho.com/` base.
 Please adapt this to your own environment as needed.
 > 💡 **Reuse is encouraged**.
 The scripts are open for reuse.
 If you use or build on them, a reference to the Sappho Digital project would be appreciated.